mik-tf/tfcloud-marketplace/USAGE_GUIDE.md

      - `cloud-operator`: For marketplace administrators (manually assigned to trusted admins only)
    - Assign appropriate permissions to each role

-2. **FaunaDB Setup**:
+2. **MongoDB Atlas Setup**:
-   - Create a new database
+   - Create a new MongoDB Atlas cluster
-   - Generate a server key
+   - Create a database user
+   - Whitelist your IP address
+   - Get your connection string
-   - Run the setup script: `npm run setup:fauna`
+   - Run the setup script: `npm run setup:mongodb`

 3. **Stripe Setup**:
    - Create a Stripe account